Employing staff - in more detail

-This part of our website considers some of the main employment law rules for employees.
+This page considers some of the main employment law rules for employees.
 We are not employment law experts but to be helpful we give you some basic information about the matters listed below and link to where you can get further help and guidance.

 Recruitment and the job offer